-Entrance Fee: 20.00 Turkish Lira (This is the price of ring boat service).
+Entrance Fee: 20.00 Turkish Lira (This is the price of the ring boat service).

 Located in Beşiktaş, Istanbul, It is situated at the waterside of the Ortaköy pier square, one of the most popular locations on the Bosphorus.

-The mosque was built by Mahmut Ağa, the son-in law of Ibrahim Pasha by Sultan Abdulmecid I order to built it, It was built in Neo-Baroque style in 18th century in 1853.
+The mosque was built by Mahmut Ağa, the son-in-law of Ibrahim Pasha by Sultan Abdulmecid I order to build it, It was built in Neo-Baroque style in the 18th century 1853.

 Entry Fees: Free

-Süleymaniye Mosque is one of the most recognised landmarks of Istanbul and the second largest mosque in the city.
+Süleymaniye Mosque is one of the most recognized landmarks of Istanbul and the second largest mosque in the city.